 The event organisers also said the festival will be a platform for industry thought leaders, local and regional buyers, programmers, game designers and audio professionals to network, learn and exchange insights with their international counterparts.

-Managing director of Koelnmesse Singapore, Mr Mathias Kuepper told reporters on Wednesday that gamescom asia will be held at the Suntec Singapore Convention and Exhibition Centre.
+Koelnmesse Singapore managing director Mathias Kuepper told reporters on Wednesday that Gamescom Asia will be held at the Suntec Singapore Convention and Exhibition Centre.

 He said Asia has been hungry for a "tier one gaming event" of this scale, and the company is expecting to attract over 30,000 enthusiasts and gaming industry professionals to the festival next year.